Warning: Using Cansema or Black Salve on tumors in the brain or spinal cord is NOT recommended.

 Another excellent herb used for skin cancer is Flueggea Leucopyrus.

-It dries up the cancer.
+It dries up cancer.
 You make a paste of the leaves and apply it to the cancer while also taking it in the form of a tea or porridge.
-Put leaves in blender, over cook some rice, and when nearly dry add the blended strained juice to it.
+Put leaves in a blender, over-cook some rice, and when nearly dry add the blended strained juice to it.
 You can also add some coconut milk for taste.